astronomer/docs/learn/airflow-mongodb.md

 ---
-title: "Load data to MongoDB with Apache Airflow"
+title: "Load data to MongoDB with Apache Airflow®"
 sidebar_label: "MongoDB"
-description: "Learn how to load data into MongoDB with your Apache Airflow DAGs."
+description: "Learn how to load data into MongoDB with your Apache Airflow® DAGs."
 id: "airflow-mongodb"
 sidebar_custom_props: { icon: 'img/integrations/mongodb.png' }
 ---